brentthongg/112tag/README.md

 https://www.pygame.org/wiki/GettingStarted

 -- Video! --
-Watch the video here!: https://www.youtube.com/watch?v=l3MhUNUoFcc
+Please contact me to see the video!

 -- Citations --